Paul E. Patton: Tina Conner sex scandal

-Already plagued by an uncooperative legislature, Patton's situation was exacerbated in 2002 when it was revealed that, during his first term in office, he had engaged in an extramarital affair with a woman named Tina Conner.
-According to Conner, the operator of Birchtree Healthcare nursing home in Clinton, Kentucky, the relationship ended in 1999, but Patton continued to call her until she completely broke off the affair in October 2001.
-After initially denying the affair, Patton tearfully admitted to it during a televised press conference at the Kentucky History Center on September 20, 2002.
-The story made Patton the object of state and national ridicule, the subject of jokes by Jay Leno on The Tonight Show.
-The Louisville Courier-Journal called for Patton's resignation, stating that he was "too damaged as a moral authority to lead ... [and] too powerless as a politician to compel."
+Already plagued by an uncooperative legislature, Patton's situation was exacerbated, in 2002, when it was revealed that, during his first term in office, he had engaged in an extramarital affair with a woman named Tina Conner.
+According to Conner, the operator of Birchtree Healthcare nursing home in Clinton, Kentucky, the relationship ended in 1999, but Patton continued to call her, until she completely broke off the affair in October 2001.
+After initially denying the affair, Patton tearfully admitted to it, during a televised press conference at the Kentucky History Center on September 20, 2002.
+The story made Patton the object of state and national ridicule, and the subject of jokes by Jay Leno on The Tonight Show.
+The Louisville Courier-Journal called for Patton's resignation, stating that he was "too damaged, as a moral authority, to lead ... [and] too powerless, as a politician, to compel."

-Conner alleged that Patton arranged regulatory favors for the nursing home while the affair was ongoing.
+Conner alleged that Patton arranged regulatory favors for the nursing home, while the affair was ongoing.
 Two months after Conner said she ended the affair, Birchtree Healthcare was cited by state regulators for numerous violations of health and safety rules.
 By July 2002, the state had pulled all Medicare and Medicaid payments from the facility, which soon went bankrupt.
-Conner further alleged that the state investigation of Birchtree was retaliation by Patton for her ending of the affair.
+Conner further alleged that the state investigation of Birchtree was retaliation, by Patton, for her ending of the affair.

 In a separate incident, Conner claimed that Patton helped a construction company she owned obtain certification as a disadvantaged business, which gave the company special preference when bidding for state contracts.

-The affair appeared to take a toll on Patton's marriage; his wife Judi was reported to be living in separate quarters in the governor's mansion and was rarely seen in public with him.
+The affair appeared to take a toll on Patton's marriage.
+His wife, Judi, was reported to be living in separate quarters in the governor's mansion and was rarely seen in public with him.